Continuous Bias Binding Sewing Tutorial

 Also please keep in mind that once you learn how to make continuous bias binding, you will have to apply the technique I showed for making single fold and double fold bias tape, in the tutorial mentioned above.
 Turning a square of fabric into miles of beautiful continuous bias tape is so satisfying and rewarding!
 So fast and easy, you’ll totally be hooked and will never go back to buying bias binding.

 For this tutorial I worked with two kinds of fabric.
-One was cotton which is so much easier to work with while the other one was very “fluid” and super hard to work with (not sure as I bought this a long time ago but I’m guessing it’s rayon).
+One was cotton which is so much easier to work with while the other one was very “fluid” and super hard to work with (not sure what it was as I got this fabric a million years ago but I’m guessing it’s rayon).
 So if possible, try and work with slightly stiffer fabrics that match your sewing project.
+Or apply starch or hair spray to your fabric first to make it stiffer and easier to handle.

 - square of fabric